-And then it was time to get over to the Apple Store at the the Eaton Center.
+And then it was time to get over to the Apple Store at the Eaton Center.
 It is just a couple of streets over from City Hall so off I cycled to what can only be thought of as a modern cathedral, offering salvation through consumption!
-Without a doubt the shopping mall has replaced the church or temple as the place we go to find solace or meaning – or in my case, a track pad for my computer.
+Without a doubt, the shopping mall has replaced the church or temple as the place we go to find solace or meaning – or in my case, a trackpad for my computer.

-Flying above the crowd at the south end of the mall is Michael Snow’s iconic piece – Flightstop.
+Flying above the crowd at the south end of the mall is Michael Snow’s iconic installation.

-My new piece of Apple in pocket I cycled up Yonge Street towards Dundas Square, the new “living room” of the city.
-On my way I spotted the bike rack you see below – not a lot of takers on this particular day!.
+My new piece of Apple in my pocket, I cycled up Yonge Street towards Dundas Square, the new “living room” of the city.
+On my way, I spotted the bike rack you see below – not a lot of takers on this particular day!.

 Tadashi Kawamata’s Garden Tower in Toronto is another hold-over from this year’s Nuit Blanche.
 Standing next to the “old school” Gothic features of the Metropolitan United Church, it has a wackiness that I can’t help smiling over.

 And then it was time to head back to Riverdale.
 I had left home at about 10:30 and it was now about 2.
 I still had not had lunch but figured that instead of eating out I’d pick up a couple of vegetarian dishes at the south Indian/Sri Lankan place on Wellesley in Cabbagetown and bike home for lunch with Laila.
-On the way I cycled up Sherbourne and got to experience the new dedicated bicycle lane – but unlike Montreal’s there is no concrete barrier to reinforce the separation.
+On the way, I cycled up Sherbourne Street and got to experience the new dedicated bicycle lane.
+Unlike Montreal’s, there is no concrete barrier to reinforce the separation.

 A nice ride through Cabbagetown and over the bridge to Riverdale and I was home.
 Waiting for me was Viggo, ready for a another walk and play session somewhere in the neighbourhood.